theme-ce/simple-shop/README.md

 This is my portfolio project that simulates the backend operations of a simple e-commerce platform.
 It's built using Golang, and leverages gRPC and gRPC-Gateway for efficient, strongly-typed, and easily-scalable API endpoints.

 ### Technologies Used
-Golang: Backend implementation
+Golang: Backend implementation <br />
-gRPC: API design and communication
+gRPC: API design and communication <br />
-gRPC-Gateway: To expose the gRPC API over HTTP/REST
+gRPC-Gateway: To expose the gRPC API over HTTP/REST <br />
-PostgreSQL: Database
+PostgreSQL: Database <br />
 Docker: Containerization and dependency management

 ### Install tools